What is Fashion Revolution Week?

 Fashion Revolution’s call is simple: more transparency in the supply chain.

 Its roots are one of tragedy.
-For eight years ago the Rana Plaza factory in Bangladesh collapsed, killing 1,138 garment factory workers and injurring a further 2,500 people, on 24th April 2013.
+For nine years ago the Rana Plaza factory in Bangladesh collapsed, killing 1,138 garment factory workers and injuring a further 2,500 people, on 24th April 2013.

 The collapse shed a spotlight on to the appalling conditions so many of our clothes are made in and spurred fashionstas into action to demand things like safer working conditions and a living wage for garment workers.
 Pretty basic asks, that were obviously met straight away, right?
 Not quite.